WELCOME! Find what you need

 Of course, choosing the right text depends entirely on your students.
 Students can apply the RACE/RACES strategy to any text, so you have many options.
 But I can offer you the following tips for successful instruction.

 Begin with a simple reading comprehension paragraph.
 It must be simple enough for students to understand yet meaty enough to contain details.
 We want to keep the focus on answering the question rather than understanding the text.
-For this purpose, I’ve found it best to begin with a basic passage on an exciting topic.
+For this purpose, I’ve found it best to begin with a basic passage on an interesting topic.

 Eventually, as students practice and improve their skills, you can challenge them with more complex text.